nyjc-computing-2425/assignment-6-yongteck/README.md

 # Submission

-Before submission, run the tests on your functions.
+Before submitting your code, run the automated tests on your functions.
+In the shell, type `python test_main.py` and press enter to see the results of the testing.